AdobeDocs/workfront.en/help/scenario-planner/create-and-edit-plans.md

 description: You can create plans as part of using the Workfront Scenario Planner, when prioritizing your company's higher-level strategy.
 For more information about plans, see Plans overview in the Adobe Workfront Scenario Planner.
 ---

-# Create and edit plans in the `Adobe Workfront Scenario Planner`
+# Create and edit plans in the Adobe Workfront Scenario Planner

-You can create plans as part of using the `Workfront Scenario Planner`, when prioritizing your company's higher-level strategy.
+You can create plans as part of using the Workfront Scenario Planner, when prioritizing your company's higher-level strategy.
 For more information about plans, see [Plans overview in the Adobe Workfront Scenario Planner](../scenario-planner/plans-overview.md).

 ## Access requirements